lumeland/lume.land/docs/core/components.md

 - They are template engine agnostic.
 For example, you can create your components in JSX or JavaScript and use them in Nunjucks.
-- They don't just generate HTML, but also the CSS and JavaScript needed for them on the client side.
+- They don't just output HTML, but can content the CSS and JavaScript needed on the client side.
+And the CSS and JS code is output only if the component is used.
 - They are automatically available everywhere; no need to import them manually.
 - For ESM module-based components (like JavaScript, TypeScript, JSX or TSX) it's the only way to hot-reload components without stopping and restarting the